Debunked in 2020: Conspiracies and fake news surrounding the Covid-19 pandemic

-Category: World Hits: 1With Covid-19 dominating the news in 2020, numerous examples of fake and misleading images have emerged online.
+Category: World Hits: 2With Covid-19 dominating the news in 2020, numerous examples of fake and misleading images have emerged online.
 The FRANCE 24 Observers team has sorted through countless claims to separate the fact from the fiction.
 From rumours about the origin of the virus to the effects of wearing face masks, here are some of the most notable claims we debunked this year.

 Read more https://observers.france24.com/en/americas/20201231-debunked-in-2020-covid19-pandemic-rumours-conspiracies-fake-news